 2:45-4:00 pm Concurrent Sessions

-Kirk Davis & Jerry Hare (Vidant Health), Jon Sternstein (Stern Security), TBD (Cone Health) & Jeff Comer (Sirius)
+Kirk Davis & Jerry Hare (Vidant Health), Jon Sternstein (Stern Security)

-Learn about successful security projects at Vidant Health.
+Learn about case studies of successful security projects within Vidant Health.
 The discussion will include strategies that worked and some that did not.
 The case studies will include management level activities such as security and risk management frameworks and successful ways to share the results.
 It will also include case studies of large technical projects such as 2-factor authentication and web gateway deployments.
 Large and small organizations will find the knowledge learned in this presentation valuable to advance the security posture in their organization.

 Roundtable Discussion on Medical Device Cyber Security